 - Played with in Harvey Birdman, Attorney at Law.
 In a spoof of the old Birdman cartoon, Phil is frozen mid-sentence: "A madman is freez—".
 When Birdman unfreezes him: "Ha ha ha, —ing!"

-- In a Halloween episode of The Simpsons, Bart jumps out of a window yelling "COWA-", then hits the ground and goes into a coma.
-When he later wakes up, he jerks upright yelling "-BUNGA!"
+- The Simpsons: In the "Bartificial Intelligence" segment from "Treehouse of Horror XVI", Bart jumps out of a window yelling "COWA—", then hits the ground and goes into a coma.
+When he later wakes up, he jerks upright yelling "—BUNGA!"

 - After he was convinced to return almost a month later, he began his monologue with...